mozilla-platform-ops/relops-infra/moonshot/ronin_override_generator/README.md

 This Python script connects to a remote machine over SSH and generates a settings file (`/etc/puppet/ronin_settings`) with Puppet-specific configuration values.
 The script supports authentication using an RSA or Ed25519 private key from your local `.ssh` directory.

+The script also prompts the user at the end if they would like to run `run-puppet.sh`.
+The output of both the settings file creation and the Puppet run is read incrementally to avoid blocking the script execution.

 ## Requirements

 - Python 3.x